 Thanks to the dedication and hard work of conservationists in Zimbabwe's national parks, the country's wildlife thrives in huge numbers despite natural droughts.
 Hwange National Park is home to over 100 mammal species, and is particularly known for its giant elephant population.
 The lack of water ensures that animals can be viewed congregating in impressive numbers around watering holes and small rivers, ensuring exciting wildlife encounters.Browse Sample Trips

-The diversity of Zimbabwe's landscapes encourages diversity of activities.
-Known for its excellent, experienced guides, walking safaris are quite common here, as well as biking, kayaking, blinds, and even the Elephant Express Train.
-While 4x4 safari going is still the norm, your guide will want to get on foot as quickly as possible, creating face to face moments between you and Africa's wildlife.Browse Sample Trips
+The diversity of Zimbabwe's landscapes encourages a diversity of activities.
+Known for its excellent, experienced guides, walking safaris are quite common here, as well as biking, kayaking and even the Elephant Express Train.
+While 4x4 vehicle adventures are still the safari norm, your guide will want to get on foot as quickly as possible, creating face to face moments between you and Africa's wildlife.Browse Sample Trips